bogdando/oooq-warp/README.md

   # modprobe -r kvm_intel
   # modprobe kvm_intel
   # cat /sys/module/kvm_intel/parameters/nested
-  # echo 0 > /proc/sys/net/bridge/bridge-nf-call-iptables
   ```
-  The latter step is optional, ignore if the command fails.

 * Copy example data vars ``custom.yaml_example`` as ``custom.yaml`` and check for
   needed data overrides.
 Note, it contains only common vars for all plays.
 Use var files